Health and Wellness

 What to do if you experience COVID-19 symptoms

-• Students who are experiencing symptoms of COVID-19 can schedule a health appointment to obtain a clinical evaluation and treatment during business hours through the Lake Forest College Student Health Portal
+• Students who are experiencing symptoms consistent with COVID-19 can schedule a health appointment to obtain a clinical evaluation and treatment during business hours through the Lake Forest College Student Health Portal

-• Students who are seeking clinical evaluation and treatment after hours can do so off-site here:
+• Students who are seeking clinical evaluation and treatment after hours can do so off-site:

 • Lake Forest Acute Care at located 1025 W Everett Rd, Lake Forest, IL 60045